Are we HDR yet? Not quite

 Photo

 Adobe Photoshop, Camera Raw, Lightroom Classic, and Lightroom cloud all support HDR editing and output as JPEG-XL or AVIF.
-I'm sure other photo editing programs will shortly follow suit.
-At least it is now possible, as of 11th October 2023.
+I haven't tested other photo editing programs.

-Google Chrome (and derivatives) have experimental support for AVIF and JPEG-XL, HDR may not work properly though.
+Google Chrome (and derivatives) have support for AVIF and properly tagged PNGs (unfortunately, they dropped support for JPEG-XL).

 Windows Photos does not support AVIF or JPEG-XL, let alone HDR.